 - 1 14-oz can sweetened condensed milk (full fat highly recommended)

 - 1/2 cup (118 ml) lemon juice (from about 3 medium lemons)

 - Zest of the 3 medium lemons*

 - 3 large egg whites (same eggs as the yolks used for the filling)

 - 1/4 cup (50g) granulated sugar

 - Preheat oven to 350 degrees F.

-- Make the crust: Place melted butter, graham cracker crumbs, sugar, and salt in a medium bowl and stir with a fork until fully combined.
+- Make the crust: Crush the graham crackers to fine crumbs, either by hand in a bag with a rolling pin or hammer, or in a food processor.
+Alternatively, you can buy pre-made graham cracker crumbs.
+Place graham cracker crumbs, melted butter, brown sugar, and salt in a medium bowl and stir until fully combined.
 Press mixture evenly into a 9-inch pie pan, spreading it up the sides as well.
 I use my hands and then the bottom of a measuring cup to make sure it's really compacted.
-Bake for 12 minutes, until golden brown and smelling delicious.
-Cool for a few minutes while you make the filling and meringue.

-- Bake pie for 15 minutes, or until the meringue is golden brown.
-Cool completely before serving – this pie is best served chilled.
+- Cool completely before serving – this pie is best served chilled, at least 2 hours in the fridge.
 Keep leftovers in the refrigerator for up to 3 days (though it is best on the day it's made).